FTLam11/FTLam11.github.io/_posts/2019-10-21-dumpster_diving_through_assets_of_a_rails_project.md

 export anything.
 Because the sprockets `require` directive merely appends the contents of a target file, it is super easy to call random functions and reference variables wherever anyone wants.
-Essentially everything shares the scope, and things aren't isolated.
+Essentially everything shares the same scope, and things aren't isolated.
 It's convenient and we can just write braindead jQuery shit without ever thinking about what actual dependencies are needed/where?
 Lord have mercy, get me out of this fucking game.